Real People Share How Their Food Habits Have Changed During Quarantine

 Have you been spending more, less, or the same amount of money on food?

 I think I'm actually spending less.
-I'm no longer shopping and cooking for two, I order in much less frequently, and I also moved a five-minute walk from Trader Joe's, which has been a game-changer.
+I'm no longer shopping and cooking for two, I order in much less frequently, and I also moved a five-minute walk from the supermarket, which has been a game-changer.

 Has the amount that you cook versus order out shifted?

-My ex and I were ordering Seamless most nights at the start of quarantine.
+My ex and I were ordering takeaway most nights at the start of quarantine.
 Now, I'll order it once a week tops and cook the rest of the time.
-By "cook," I mean heat up frozen TJ's Indian food in the microwave or throw together a salad.
+By "cook," I mean heat up frozen Indian food in the microwave or throw together a salad.

 Have you diversified how and where you shop for groceries?